 And so, right there in front of me, the end of humanity is no longer just a fretful hypothetical, posed by the alarmists.
 It is done.
 They’re gone.
-All of it, gone, all the dreams, the speeches, the aspirations, the future, all of it gone in a puff of smoke.
+All of it, gone, all the dreams, the fancy speeches, the greatest of aspirations, the future, all of it gone in a dark black puff of smoke.
 The other living things, mostly the simplest lichens, mosses, fungi and some insects will take a little longer to die.
 The bacteria will be last since they will feast on the remains.

 “Are you OK, darling?”
 Lexie asks me as the video fades to black.

 “What do you want me to do?”
 I ask her.

 Brett and Bailey are on their way back from the Redwood grove to Brett’s dome when they spot Reverend Carrie and her group on their way back from the rocket engine test to their gathering place, the pastor’s small church dome and domicile.

 “Hey, you kids, would you like a ride?”
 Rev. Carrie calls out to the pair of lovers.

 “Actually, we would, thank you,” Brett replies, politely.

 They’ve just received an alert from their com-links that their oxygen levels are at 91.5 and this means that they’ve stayed outside just a little too long and are in danger of losing consciousness before they make it back to their pressurized living quarters.